mfriedri12/Blog/Automation.md

 Economists use the word “cyclical” to refer to any research concerned with business cycles, which usually occur every 5-10 years.
 “Secular” refers to any research concerned with slower trends.
 Automation is a secular research topic, as is economic growth more generally.
 For the last decade or so, economists have been increasingly concerned with a number of “secular trends”, most of which began sometime in the 1980s.
 A incomplete list of secular trends is:

-	•	Declining labor share: For the average firm, the ratio of wages paid to total revenue has been declining
+* Declining labor share: For the average firm, the ratio of wages paid to total revenue has been declining
-	•	Declining business dynamism: There are fewer new firms and fewer exiting firms each year
-	•	Increasing concentration: In many industries the Herfindahl-Hirschman Index has been increasing
-	•	Increasing markups: Some economists argue that markups, or pure firm profits, have been increasing
+* Declining business dynamism: There are fewer new firms and fewer exiting firms each year *Increasing concentration: In many industries the Herfindahl-Hirschman Index has been increasing *Increasing markups: Some economists argue that markups, or pure firm profits, have been increasing
-	•	Declining productivity growth: GDP and it seems productivity has been growing more slowly
-	•	Increasing inequality: Within country inequality has been increasing across the globe
+*Declining productivity growth: GDP and it seems productivity has been growing more slowly *Increasing inequality: Within country inequality has been increasing across the globe

 Many different explanations have been proposed for these secular trends.
 Here are a few of the most popular:

-	•	Automation: Specifically better and cheaper robots
-	•	New type of production: Network effects make Facebook fundamentally different from GE, etc
-	•	Skill-biased technical change: Demand for educated workers is increasing, and vice versa
+*Automation: Specifically better and cheaper robots *New type of production: Network effects make Facebook fundamentally different from GE, etc *Skill-biased technical change: Demand for educated workers is increasing, and vice versa
-	•	Market power: US antitrust has failed to prevent oligopoly and price gouging
-	•	Globalization: Outsourcing is behind these trends
-	•	Demographics: There are just fewer people to start startups, etc
+*Market power: US antitrust has failed to prevent oligopoly and price gouging *Globalization: Outsourcing is behind these trends *Demographics: There are just fewer people to start startups, etc

 It’s perfectly possible that each secular trend has a different cause.
 For instance, it could be that declining fertility is causing the decline in business dynamism, unchecked oligopoly is increasing concentration, automation is causing a decline in the labor share, and globalization is the cause of increasing inequality.
 But most economists would prefer a model showing that one cause is behind most or all secular trends.
 This preference is a manifestation of the general principle known as Occam’s razor, which (according to Wikipedia) is the idea that “when presented with competing hypotheses that make the same predictions, one should select the solution with the fewest possible assumptions.”

 This broader secular context makes the study of automation both harder, and easier.
 It makes it harder, because to be considered really interesting a model of automation should be consistent not just with the declining labor share, but also with 5-10 other secular facts.
 It makes it easier, because the more facts to match, or more data with which to be consistent, makes disciplining or discerning between models easier, and moves us towards consensus faster.

-3. Equity vs efficiency: a political question
+### 3. Equity vs efficiency: a political question

 Most economic models are written as decentralized games; each player tries to maximize his or her utility given the game’s rules and the aggregate resource constraint.
 But every game can also be written as a planner problem.
 The planner, who is usually thought of as an all-knowing, benevolent, and all-powerful philosopher king, maximizes some “social utility function” given the aggregate resource constraint, without concern for the game or the rules.
 In my opinion, the overarching goal of economics as a discipline is to understand when the outcome of a game is different from the ideal allocation of the planner.
 Some economists think that the two are usually similar; these economists tend to wax poetic about the beauty of the “invisible hand” and argue for deregulation.
 Other economists think that the two rarely coincide; these economists warn about “market failure” and say things like “the rules of the game are rigged.”